 - And what ranges can we eliminate based on that?
 Strong hands don’t lead to passive actions, so maybe some of the stronger hands can be taken out of the equation.

-- If you are playing online poker or are playing live, have you played with this person before?
+- Have you played against your opponent before?
 And if so, what do you know about them and their actions that can be helpful?

 The sizes of your opponent’s bets matter

-Another one of the top poker tips?
-When it comes to betting, observe closely.
+Another one of our top poker tips?
+When it comes to betting – observe closely.
 The size of your opponent’s bet can give you some valuable information.
-The bet size is usually carefully considered by players, so you need to try and determine what the motivation behind your opponent’s decision is—do they raise pre-flop, then check on the flop and if so, what does it mean?
+The bet size is usually carefully considered by players, so you need to try and determine what the motivation behind your opponent’s decision is — do they raise pre-flop, then check on the flop, and if so, what does it mean?
 Generally, the larger the bet, the stronger the hand (and therefore, the range) so watch carefully and make a note of these subtleties.

 You’ll reassess your opponent’s range through the streets

 Once you’ve established a pre-flop range, you’ll be better equipped to read your opponent’s hands through the streets.
-As the game unfolds, you’ll constantly have to reevaluate your player’s actions at each stage, which will help you to remove possible hands from the range based on the established opponent data.
+As the game unfolds, you’ll constantly have to re-evaluate your opponent’s actions at each stage, which will help you remove possible hands from the range based on the established opponent data.
 Remember, if you’re doing it right, ranges only ever get smaller, not bigger.
 Just keep watching their actions and ask yourself what hand they could be basing their decisions on.

 There are three main stages of the hand reading process

-To recap, this is what a distilled version of the hand reading process looks like for online poker and if you’re playing live:
+To recap, this is what a distilled version of the hand reading process looks like for a game of poker:

-- You deduce a pre-flop range based on the player’s first actions (regarding their initial bets).
+- You deduce a pre-flop range based on your opponent’s first actions (regarding their initial bets).

-- As the game moves from flop to turn to river, you’re better able to narrow the range further based on the player’s actions.
+- As the game moves from flop to turn to river, you’re better able to narrow the range further based on your opponent’s actions.
 How?
-By taking away possible combinations that don’t fit with the player’s decisions.
+By taking away possible combinations that don’t fit with your opponent’s decisions.

-- You then use the information you have on the player and their possible range to play your hand accordingly.
+- You then use the information you have on your opponent and their possible range to play your hand accordingly.

-Ready to start putting hand reading to the test?
-Then head over to BetMGM where you can play poker online, and start honing your hand reading skills.
+So if you’re ready to start putting hand reading to the test by playing online poker for money then head over to BetMGM.
+Here you can play poker online, as well as a wide range of other online casino games, and start honing your hand reading skills.
+Register with BetMGM.